tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you'd rather create AWS infrastructure using code instead of YAML. what can you use?
 A: AWS provides a CDK or Cloud Development Kit that allows you to create infrastructure using any of a variety of programming languages.

 - Q: If you want to deploy an application to AWS but don't want to get into the details of managing load balancers, databases, ASGs and networking, what service can help?
 A: Elastic Beanstalk is a managed service for creating all of these.

+- Q: Elastic Beanstalk uses CloudFormation to create resources.
+Is this a form of automation?
+A: Yes

 - Q: If you're trying to debug a distributed application on AWS, what service can you use?
 A: AWS X-Ray.